-- C. Peer review (5%).
+c.
+Peer review (5%).
 You will work in peer-response groups to provide feedback on one another's developing research papers.
 The first submission of your paper will be distributed to at least two classmates in your discussion section.
 You will provide written feedback on one another's papers, using the same criteria that TAs will use to grade your final paper.
 You will be expected to read the papers carefully and to provide comments that are thoughtful, respectful, and constructive.
-Your written review of peers' papers is due in discussion section during Week 10 (October 27-31).
+Your written review of peers' papers is due in discussion section during Week 10 (March 18-22).
 Peer review is important to the development of your final research paper.
 In addition to the direct benefit of receiving feedback on your paper, you will find that the process of reading and thinking critically about others' work will help you analyze and refine your own writing.
-Your grade for the peer review requirement will be based on (i) your participation in peer-response group activities during discussion section and (ii) the completeness of written feedback you provide on the criteria we provide (content, organization, citations and bibliography, and grammar and style). - d.
+Your grade for the peer review requirement will be based on (i) your participation in peer-response group activities during discussion section and (ii) the completeness of written feedback you provide on the criteria we provide (content, organization, citations and bibliography, and grammar and style).

+d.
 Final, revised paper (10%).
 You are expected to incorporate peer feedback into the revised version of your paper for final submission.
 Along with the final version of your paper, you must submit a one-page memo that summarizes the feedback you received from your peer-response group and indicates the changes you have made since the first submission.
-The final version of your paper is due by 5:00 p.m. on November 21.
-No late research papers will be accepted, unless documentation of a university-approved excuse is provided to Dr. Szurek at least 24 hours before the due date.
+The final version of your paper is due at the beginning of lecture on April 12.
+No late research papers will be accepted, unless documentation of a university-approved excuse is provided to Dr. Gravlee at least 24 hours before the due date.

-You must submit your paper by uploading it to E-Learning (http://lss.at.ufl.edu), where it will be run through Turnitin, a plagiarism detection program.
-Your paper will be considered incomplete and will not be graded if it is not submitted to E-Learning by 5:00 p.m. on November 21.
+Before submitting your final paper to your TA, you must upload it to E-Learning (http://lss.at.ufl.edu), where it will be run through Turnitin, a plagiarism detection program.
+Your paper will be considered incomplete and will not be graded if it is not submitted to E-Learning before lecture on April 12.
 If there is any evidence of plagiarism, you will receive a grade of zero for the assignment and be reported to Student Judicial Affairs.
 Complete details and grading criteria for the final research paper will be posted on the course web site and distributed in discussion section.